Coles Electroacoustics Ltd. 4104, 4038, and 4115 ribbon microphones

 “Colin and Les (thus the CoLes) had worked for STC as toolmakers, then started their own shop.
 At some point in the mid 1970s STC jobbed out mic production to Coles.
 Two years later they decided that mics made no money and were going to discontinue them.
 Colin and Les bought the tooling that was already at their shop, plus the rights to whatever they needed, and continued manufacturing under the Coles name.”

-Following the receipt of Mr. Dooley’s observations, we had the good fortune of hearing from Mr. Steve Beanland of Coles Electroacoustics.
+Following receipt of Mr. Dooley’s remarks, Mr. Steve Beanland of Coles Electroacoustics joined in.
 Here are his words.

 “Coles was founded in 1964.
 We were two chaps with one lathe in a garage in Harlow and we made anything that we could sell at a profit.
 It was only a matter of months before we moved to a 400 sq ft factory annexe and took on two men a year later.
 During this period we moved from general engineering to a degree of specialization in amplifiers.